GIScience/gis-training-resource-center/_sources/content/Module_9/en_qgis_centrality.md

 width: 400px
 align: center
 ---
 Modified betweenness centrality.
-Simliar to above but every route from a population center is weighted by the population count of the center.
+Similar to above but every route from a population center is weighted by the population count of the center.
 ```

 * Possibility to include population counts as weights